PaulHBartley/mkproj/README.md

    - an activated Python virtual environment (if we so choose)
    - an initalized git repository ""
    - a remote repository on GitHub ""
-   - a set of preset items for our project ""
+   - a pack of preset items for our project ""